TheVeryStarlk/Mycelium/README.md

 ﻿# Mycelium

-An robust & AOT-friendly library for retrieving the status of Minecraft Java/Bedrock servers.
+An AOT-friendly library for retrieving the status of Minecraft Java/Bedrock servers.

 ## Usage